LiberTEM/LiberTEM/docs/source/usage.rst

 ------------------

 After starting the server, you can open the GUI in your browser.
 By default it will be at http://localhost:9000 .
-At the beginning, the GUI shows a promt to create a local cluster or connect to a running one.
+At the beginning, the GUI shows a prompt to create a local cluster or connect to a running one.
 The number of workers is preset with a number that will likely give optimal performance on the given machine.

 ..  figure:: ./images/use/create.png